Look Who Was Part of The International Jazz Day 2016 All-Star Global Concert

 Danilo Pérez

 Danilo Pérez is a pianist, composer, educator and social activist who ranks among the most influential and dynamic jazz musicians of our time.
-Born in Panama, Pérez started his musical studies at age three with his father, a bandleader and singer.
+Born in Panama, Pérez started his musical studies at age 3 with his father, a bandleader and singer.
 While still a student at the Berklee College of Music, he performed with Terence Blanchard, Slide Hampton, Claudio Roditi and Paquito D’Rivera.
 Since then, Pérez has worked with artists from Dizzy Gillespie to Tito Puente, most famously serving alongside drummer Brian Blade and bassist John Patitucci in Wayne Shorter’s renowned quartet.
 Pérez, who serves as a UNESCO Artist for Peace, is a vocal exponent of music as a force for building understanding and tolerance.
-His latest album, Children Of The Light, was released on Mack Avenue.
+Pérez is a Doris Duke Artist and the founder and artistic director of the Panama Jazz Festival.
+His latest album, Lumen, is a collaboration with the Swedish jazz orchestra Bohuslän Big Band, where Pan-American rhythms meet the Nordic big band sound.

 Rebirth Brass Band